 Plan your visit

-Shop: closed during lockdown.
+Toilets: closed during lockdown

-Café: closed during lockdown.
+Shop and Café: closed during lockdown

 Hides: closed during lockdown

 - Christmas Eve: Reserve open.
 Welcome Hub, toilets and café closed

 - Christmas Day: Reserve open.
 Welcome Hub, toilets and café closed

 - Boxing Day: Reserve open.
 Welcome Hub, toilets and café closed

 - New Year’s Eve: Reserve open.
 Welcome Hub, toilets and café open, 9.30am-4.30pm